juji/EmailParserPHP/README.md

 Repository for a PHP email parse class

-for more information on public functions, read the documentation (https://github.com/juji/EmailParserPHP/documentation.md).
+for more information on public functions, read the [documentation](https://github.com/juji/EmailParserPHP/documentation.md).

 Usage:
 ```php